Magnetoresistance when Spin Effects on Conduction are Weak

 In atomic units $m_e = e = \hbar = k_B = 1$ the magnetic field $B$ has dimensions of inverse area, which is key to understanding the electrical conductance's dependence on $B$.
 Large fields probe areas at the scale of the unit cell, and small changes in field probe much larger areas.
 At large fields one finds Landau levels and Schubnikov-de Haas (SdH) oscillations, which are visible in the longitudinal conductance $G_{xx}(B)$ as peaks at characteristic field strengths determined by the Fermi energy $E_F$.
 The Fermi surface's cross section, an inverse area, can be read off from the peak positions.
 Landau levels and SdH oscillations are signals of ballistic physics, i.e. weak scattering, and are extinguished once scattering becomes too frequent.

-At small fields one finds weak (anti) localization (WL/WAL), where scattering and quantum interference cooperate to cause $G_{xx}$ to decrease or increase with field depending on whether the spin relaxation length $l_s$ is small or large.
+At small fields one finds weak (anti) localization (WL/WAL), where scattering and quantum interference cooperate to cause $G_{xx}$ to decrease or increase with field depending on whether spin rotation symmetry is broken faster or slower than time reversal symmetry.
 WL/WAL contrasts strongly against Landau levels and SdH oscillations.
 It is much more sensitive to magnetic field, is visible at much smaller field strengths, and varies smoothly with field rather than exhibiting oscillations.
-Moreover WL/WAL requires scattering and is weakly sensitive to length scales shorter than the scattering length, including the atomic unit cell and the Fermi wavelength.
+Moreover WL/WAL is caused by physics at length scales much longer than the scattering length.
+It is only weakly sensitive to the atomic unit cell and the Fermi wavelength.

 Recent years have exposed mysteries which lie well beyond traditional SdH and WL/WAL physics.
 Many experiments report systems where the longitudinal resistance $R_{xx}$ increases linearly with $B$ and does not saturate. \cite{zhang2012magneto,PhysRevLett.106.156808,PhysRevLett.108.266806,PhysRevB.92.081306,kisslinger2015linear,PhysRevB.92.041203,PhysRevB.89.125202,xu2015quasi,PhysRevB.93.104502,PhysRevB.84.100508,bhoi2011quantum} This contrasts both with SdH oscillations which oscillate periodically in $1/B$ and with WL/WAL which is logarithmic.
 Explanations have been given for the cases of ballistic conduction when the Fermi surface has a cusp, of a 3-D Dirac cone in the presence of a strong magnetic field, of a density gradient across the sample, and of classical transport with strong sample inhomogeneities. \cite{PhysRevLett.95.247201,PhysRevB.88.060412,PhysRevB.58.2788,PhysRevLett.117.256601,parish2003non} However this kind of case by case treatment is not entirely satisfactory given the wide range of experimental realizations.